Reconstructing and resampling: a guide to utilising posterior samples from gravitational wave observations: Resampling the posterior

 The \ac{ESS} was introduced \citep{kish1965survey} as a measure of the loss of precision due to unequal weights.
 Specifically, it can be interpreted as the number of samples that would need to be drawn from the target distribution to match the variance of the estimate taken from the weighted distribution.
 However, the definitions given in \cref{eqn:ess} are an approximation that can be computed from the samples themselves (see \citet{kong1992note} for the derivation and \citet{elvira2022rethinking} for a detailed discussion).

 We then define the \ac{IS} efficiency as

 and hence, considering \cref{eqn:ess} and assuming the weights are log-normally distributed, the efficiency of \ac{IS} can then be estimated from

 In \cref{fig:efficiency}, we compare the predicted efficiency of the \ac{RS} and \ac{IS} approaches assuming the weights are log-normally distributed.
+We also add a comparison with a numerical example, validating the predictions.
 This suggests that \ac{IS} is more efficient for moderate values of $\sigma$, though both of course become highly inefficient as $\sigma$ approaches unity.
 However, we note that these efficiencies should not be taken at face value, as they present fundamentally different statistical concepts: while $\eta_{\rm RS}$ is the acceptance rate of the \ac{RS} algorithm, $\eta_{\rm IS}$ measures the ratio of the effective sample size of the weighted sample set.
 Nevertheless, they help us to identify a key difference between \ac{RS} and \ac{IS}, namely a trade-off between smoothness and noise: while \ac{RS} produces pure equally-weighted samples, the level of noise (given by the square root of the number of accepted samples) is larger compared to \ac{IS}, which keeps the entire set of samples (maximising the smoothness of the resulting histograms).

 A common issue with \ac{IS} is the requirement to package the weights alongside the samples.
 Since many downstream methods assume a set of equally weighted samples, this can be problematic.
 An alternative is therefore to instead apply multinomial-\ac{IS} in which we draw $N_t$ samples (with replacement) from the original samples $\{\theta_i\}$ with probabilities given by the normalised weights in \cref{eqn:normalised_weights}. $N_t$ could either be taken to be the size of the original sample set, or a more conservative choice is to take $\Ness$.
 In either case, the resulting resampled posterior $\{\parameters_i'\}$ is no longer \ac{IID} (because it will contain repeated samples), but it can present smoother histograms compared to \ac{RS}.
 We note that multinomial-\ac{IS} is identical in behaviour to repeated application of \ac{RS} (as discussed at the end of the last Section).
 However, multinomial-\ac{IS} is computationally more efficient.